You Adopted a Cat. Now What?

 In This Guide You’ll Learn:

-How to prepare your home for a smooth transition
+How to prepare a calm, safe space for a smooth transition

-Signs of stress and how to reduce them
+Signs of stress to watch for — and how to respond

 Food and water bowls